 - Altering the interest rate (this might be a lower amount or a switch from an adjustable to a fixed percentage);

 Perhaps the most common type of loan modification is a change to a mortgage (or home loan).
 When a homeowner falls behind on the mortgage, they can’t just re-start making their installment payments again unless they catch up the entire amount they have missed.
 For many homeowners who have fallen 3 or more payments behind, this can be really tough.
 So the homeowners have to request a modification to get back on track.

 Loan modifications are not a simple process.
 It is highly recommended that individuals facing debt management issues consult a professional.

-At Ziegler Law Office, we help consumers with debt problems.
+At Ziegler Diamond Law: Debt Fighters, we help consumers with debt problems.
 Our loan modification lawyer will help you navigate this foreclosure alternative.
 In addition to loan modification and foreclosure, we can also help you with creditor harassment and other debt management essentials.